apple/GCGC/README.md

 5) Using column_timing = "DateTime" in any function that requires as an "interval_duration" breaks the tool's analysis features, since DateTime represents each day with about 0.25 float value percision, not the expected unit of seconds.
 Feature is being fixed in a later version.

 ---

-Other solutions:

-This project is one of multiple used for analyzing GC log files.
-The main benefit of this GCGC tool is the interactive interface using Jupyter notebooks, which allows for easy customization with fast visualization.
-There are other tools for this job, noteably the following:

-[GCEasy](https://gceasy.io) : A paid tool for through analysis of a single log file.
-Very simple to use.
-The free version allows for 5 log files of up to 10mb uploaded per month, with different paid versions.

-[Microsoft GCToolKit](https://github.com/microsoft/gctoolkit) : "Parses GC log files into discrete events and provides an API for aggregating data from those events"

----
 ### Note: